isomerpages/mse-zerowaste/_recycle/02-how-to-recycle.md

 collection_name: recycle
 ---

+### 40% of materials placed inside our recycling bins are not suitable for recycling.
+Therese include food and liquid waste, which contaminate other recyclables.

-Remember to practise the 5 steps of proper recycling!
+Do remember to practise the 5 steps of proper recycling!

-Recycle paper, plastic, metal, glass and old clothing
+1. Know what can or cannot be recycled

-Empty recyclable containers of their contents
+2. Empty recyclable containers of their contents

+3. Rinse and dry them

-Deposit recyclables into recycling bins instead of leaving them outside.
+4. Deposit recyclables into recycling bins.

 Do not deposit food waste and non-recyclables into recycling bins.